-Learning to Hide
+Learning to hide

 Naturally, in response to this perceived threat of social judgment or rejection, one might start to develop a habit of trying to hide or conceal any sign of their anxiety being visible to others.
 For example, if you are worried about others being able to see that your hands are shaking, you might try to grip tightly to the cup or notebook you are holding.
 Or, if you are worried about your voice or facial expression betraying an anxious mood, you might inhibit or restrict your interactions or eye contact with others.

 Ultimately, what often develops is a pattern of focusing on, and being preoccupied with, monitoring any sign of anxiety that might be present and trying to conceal it as a means of avoiding some dreaded social outcome.
 In fact, studies demonstrate that individuals with high levels of social anxiety often over-estimate the degree to which others can observe symptoms of anxiety, as well as how critical others will be of these symptoms.
-But, is trying to conceal signs of anxiety always a maladaptive response?
+Is trying to conceal signs of anxiety always a maladaptive response?
 And where might this behavior have served a function in our past?

 From the standpoint of evolution, there is some evidence that self-monitoring and concealment of anxious signals might serve as a mechanism developed to advance social goals and the likelihood of advancement or dominance within a group.
 For example, chimpanzees have been observed concealing social signals of anxiety, such as covering their face, when approaching a more dominant member of the group.
 If such signals of fear were to be observed, it might jeopardize the chimpanzees claim for social status.